Search

 Kiddushin 24

-The gemara resolves a contradiction between the opinions of Rabbi Meir and the rabbis in the case of freeing a non Jewish slave with money to their opinions in a seemingly similar case regarding redeeming maaser sheni.
-A non Jewish slave is redeemed if you knock out a tooth, an eye or certain extremities of his body.
-The derivation of these laws from the verses in the Torah are discussed.
-Does the slave go free if the eye is not knocked out but is non functional or it was not functional before but the master actually knocked it out?
-What if the master was a doctor and damaged the eye while performing a surgical procedure?
+The rabbis and Rabbi Meir disagree regarding a non-Jewish slave about whether or not there is a way to give him money that will not automatically be transferred to his master (for the purposes of him using the money to free himself).
+The Gemara brings a source regarding a woman taking tithes on her husband’s produce and shows that the opinions of Rabbi Meir and the rabbis on that issue seem to contradict what each of them holds in the case of the slave.
+Abaye and Rava each resolve the contradiction in a different manner.
+A non-Jewish slave is redeemed if the master knocks out his tooth, his eye or certain extremities of his body that do not regenerate.
+The derivation of these laws from the verses in the Torah is discussed.
+Does the slave go free if the eye is not knocked out but is non-functional or if was not functional before but the master actually knocked it out?
+What if the master was a doctor and damaged the eye/dentist and knocked out a tooth while performing a procedure that the slave requested?

 A woman may not redeem her husband’s second tithe without adding one-fifth of its value to the redemption money, as is required from all those who redeem their own second tithe.
 Rabbi Shimon ben Elazar said in the name of Rabbi Meir: A woman may redeem second tithe without adding one-fifth.
 The Gemara inquires: What are the circumstances?
 If we say that she redeems second tithe with her husband’s money, which he gave her for this purpose, and the tithe belongs to her husband, in this case she acts with the agency of her husband.
 Just as he is required to add one-fifth when he redeems his own second tithe, it is clear that she too must add one-fifth.